clykins90/photo_report/README.md

 ### API Endpoints

 - `POST /api/photos/upload`: Upload multiple photos for a report
+  - Accepts client-generated IDs for reliable file tracking
+  - Returns a mapping of client IDs to server IDs
 - `GET /api/photos/:id`: Retrieve a photo (original or thumbnail)
 - `POST /api/photos/analyze`: Analyze photos with AI
   - Can analyze by reportId (all unanalyzed photos in a report)